-- 1. We will do our best by trying to: - Be punctual in arriving at school, and for all lessons, meetings and appointments - Complete work fully and on time - Make sure we have all necessary equipment both for lessons and homework - Contribute to and involve ourselves in as many aspects of school life as we are able - 2.
-We will treat others with respect, courtesy and friendliness by: - Not discriminating against age, appearance, ability, or background - Making everyone feel welcome, especially new members of the school - Avoiding language which is offensive, abusive or rude, and, while reserving the right to reply and express our opinions, not shouting, calling out or interrupting - Respecting other people's possessions not stealing or damaging them or borrowing them without permission - Not bullying our fellow pupils in any way, as outlined in the school's Anti-Bullying Policy - Being quiet in order not to disrupt lessons and examinations, and on the way to and from assembly - 3.
-We will care for and behave sensibly in our school environment by: - Not misusing the school building, surroundings and equipment - Keeping form rooms and cloakrooms tidy - Not dropping litter - Walking rather than running around the school, keeping to the left of corridors and stairs - Not running to lunch or pushing in at the queue
+1. We will do our best by trying to:

+- Be punctual in arriving at school, and for all lessons, meetings and appointments - Complete work fully and on time - Make sure we have all necessary equipment both for lessons and homework - Contribute to and involve ourselves in as many aspects of school life as we are able

+2. We will treat others with respect, courtesy and friendliness by:

+- Not discriminating against age, appearance, ability, or background - Making everyone feel welcome, especially new members of the school - Using language that is respectful of and kind towards others and that does not perpetuate stereotypes or offend others - Avoiding language which is offensive, abusive or rude, and, while reserving the right to reply and express our opinions, not shouting, calling out or interrupting - Respecting other people's possessions not stealing or damaging them or borrowing them without permission - Not bullying our fellow pupils in any way, as outlined in the school's Anti-Bullying Policy

+- (bullying also includes cyberbullying, prejudice-based and discriminatory bullying) - Adhere to the ICT Acceptable Use Agreement - Being quiet in order not to disrupt lessons and examinations, and on the way to and from assembly

+3. We will care for and behave sensibly in our school environment by:

+- Not misusing the school building, surroundings and equipment - Keeping form rooms and cloakrooms tidy - Not dropping litter - Walking rather than running around the school, keeping to the left of corridors and stairs - Not running to lunch or pushing in at the queue - Behaving in an appropriate manner in those parts of the school grounds designated for our use

-- Behaving in an appropriate manner in those parts of the school grounds designated for our use - 4.
-We will observe and respect school rules currently in force by: - Keeping to the Health and Safety Regulations posted in each form room - Wearing our uniform and jewellery correctly and sensibly in accordance with the current Uniform List - Keeping to rules which do not allow certain items in school, such as chewing gum or spray deodorant - Obeying all reasonable instructions
+4. We will observe and respect school rules currently in force by:

+- Keeping to the Health and Safety Regulations posted in each form room - Wearing our uniform and jewellery correctly and sensibly in accordance with the Uniform Policy - Keeping to rules which do not allow certain items in school, such as chewing gum or spray deodorant - Obeying all reasonable instructions